swaptacular/swpt_trade/README.md

 # can be set to 0, in which case, the container will not trigger
 # any transfer attempts.
 The "$TRIGGER_TRANSFERS_PERIOD" value
 # specifies the number of seconds to wait between two sequential
-# database queries to obtain scheduled transfer attempts which
+# database queries to obtain scheduled transfer attempts whose
 # time to be triggered has come (default 5).
 TRIGGER_TRANSFERS_PROCESSES=1
 TRIGGER_TRANSFERS_PERIOD=2.5

+# Worker servers should periodically query the solver's database
+# for new ("pristine") collector accounts that need to be
+# created.
+The "$HANDLE_PRISTINE_COLLECTORS_PERIOD" value
+# specifies the number of seconds to wait between two sequential
+# database queries to obtain new collector accounts from the
+# solver's database (default 60).
+The specified number of
+# threads ("$HANDLE_PRISTINE_COLLECTORS_THREADS") will be spawned
+# to create the needed collector accounts (default 1).
 HANDLE_PRISTINE_COLLECTORS_THREADS=1
 HANDLE_PRISTINE_COLLECTORS_PERIOD=60.0